nicknameIsNotAvailable/AccountSwitcher/README.md

 It is also necessary that the steam client is installed correctly. </br>
 Initially the application is only running on Windows 7 or higher.</br>
 PS.
 If you use windows 7, steam can start slowly a few times.
 It is advisable to give administrative privileges to the steam executable through a manifest file </br>
+<b>PS.
+The executable file (.exe) is being created through Launch4j and that is why some antiviruses like Avast are reporting false positives.
+I advise that if you want to use the .exe to scan the file so that your antivirus recognizes it as a safe file.
+Or use the .jar file directly</b>
 </br>
-Enjoy!!!
+Enjoy!!!</br>
 Your feedback is very important...